Understanding Tall Cell Variant of Papillary Thyroid Cancer

 Not all tall cell thyroid cancer is created equal

-Tall cell thyroid cancer certainly tend to be more aggressive and difficult to cure, particularly when compared to standard or classic papillary thyroid cancer.
+Tall cell thyroid cancers tend to be more aggressive and difficult to cure, particularly when compared to standard or classic papillary thyroid cancer.
 Like most papillary thyroid cancers, they are rarely symptomatic and are not diagnosed with blood tests.
 Additionally, tall cell papillary microcarcinomas (cancers measuring less than 1 cm) are more likely to exhibit aggressive features or spread to lymph nodes than classic papillary microcarcinomas.
 The tall cell thyroid cancers that accumulate molecular/genetic changes can progress or turn into much more aggressive thyroid cancers as noted above.

 Not all of these tall cell thyroid cancers, however, are bad or aggressive.
 Some behave and are cured just like most other papillary thyroid cancers, especially when diagnosed early.
 There are also instances where classic PTC has some tall cell features on pathology when examined under a microscope.
 Basically, a small percentage of cells have tall cell characteristics.
 Survival and risk in these scenarios are essentially the same when compared to classic PTC.
 In expert hands though, many of these cancers can be diagnosed and treated with surgery with similar outcomes to classic papillary thyroid cancer.